ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 22, 1540:**

+I just finished grading Quiz 1, and have e-mailed you your grade.
+Overall the results were disappointing, and often in surprising ways.

+The top score was 75/100.
+I decided to set 70 as an A. (This is different for every quiz; I set letter grade cutoffs according to what I consider the level of difficulty of the Quiz problems.)

+That meant I gave only 2 A grades.
+And I also gave only 2 B grades.
+This is out of the 26 who took the Quiz.
+By contrast, in my ECS 132 class last week, I gave nearly 50% A grades (including A- and A+).

+I would offer the following possible reasons for what happened:

+* Some students are not reading the Blog.
+Question 1 was a giveaway for those who did read it.
+And even the A students did not heed my post of April 15, 1630.
+Of course, students who don't read the Blog won't see this Blog post here either. :-)

+* Some students have not seen R before this class.
+OK, but even those students should have been able to do Problem 4, which was **very similar to the Homework.**

+* Some students, even CS majors, are simply poor programmers.
+This is not news; some of my faculty colleagues have said this based on what they have seeing recently in upper-division courses.
+IMO this is in part due to serious problems in the way our lower-division programming courses are taught.

+* Some students are simply not putting much time into the course.

+Now, what is to be done?
+It's likely that things would improve somewhat in fuure Quizzes, but as my use of the word *would* instead of *will* earlier in this sentence implies, I think pretty drastic change is called for here.

+I propose the following:

+* We will cease having Quizzes.

+* Instead, I will take over the Interactive Homework Grading, which Yuyi would have done.
+(Recall:  She will first run a script to check the accuracy of your code, then give you a second grade based on how you do in Interactive Grading.
+Your overall grade for that assignment will then be a combination of the two grades.)
+The Homework weight in your course grade will be expanded accordingly.

+What do you think of this proposal?
+Mind you, **don't jump to the conclusion that this way will be easier.**  I will ask penetrating questions, just like Yuyi would have, but more so.
+What does this line of code do?
+What would you have done if the Homework prompt had been different?
+Why would using approach XXX have been incorrect?
+In what senses?
+What is the interpretation of quantity YYY?
+Note that I will ask followup questions, and also **general questions about the course material**.
+Again, Yui would have done all this , but obviously my questions will be more nuanced.

+Still not easy, but I think many of you would at least feel like you would be better able to prepare.

+We will discuss all this in class on Tuesday, but in the meantime, if you have comments or questions, please e-mail me.

 **April 20, 0000:**

 In the example in Problem 2, I used R's **cut()** function to create the intervals.